 The verbose descriptions were fed into the model one at a time using a loop, with the LLM extracting and returning the relevant details.
-Note that this loop was not parallelised due to the computational resources required by the LLM.
-The cleaned results were then parsed and stored in a data frame, which was then subjected to manual data-type validation to ensure conformity with the existing data set.
-It takes, on average, 2.12 seconds to process a single description running on Apple MacBook Air M2 Silicon on Chip (SoC) and System in Chip (SiP) processors with 16GB RAM.
-We processed 4,820 descriptions in total from 2020 to 2024 using this method, with a runtime of approximately three hours.
+Note that this loop was not parallelised, as the LLM already utilises multiple cores, and further parallelisation would not yield significant efficiency gains due to resource constraints.
+The cleaned results were then parsed and stored in a data frame, which was then subjected to manual data-type validation to ensure conformity with the existing data set (see the last subsection).
+It takes, on average, 81.7 seconds to process a single description using a Mac Pro 3.2GHz 16 core Intel Xeon W with 48GB of DDR4 RAM.
+We processed 5,055 descriptions from 2020 to 2025 using this method, with a run time of approximately 20 hours in total (spread over three machines).

+To evaluate the accuracy of the LLM data extraction, a test data set of 100 artificially generated descriptions was created, with each description written in the style of a typical property listing.
+For each house characteristic, the accuracy of the LLM was calculated by comparing the extracted value to the ground truth.
+For numeric variables, values were considered accurate if they fell within 1% of the corresponding ground truth value.
+For character variables, accuracy was determined using the normalised Levenshtein distance, ensuring differences remained within a set threshold.
+The test data also contained missing information in certain property characteristics, which the LLM was expected to handle correctly.
+A correct handling was counted if both the extracted and ground truth values were missing.
+Accuracy was then averaged per characteristic as well as across all characteristics.

-To test the accuracy of the LLM, a random sample of 329 descriptions was selected and manually verified for correctness.
-Of these, 306 were deemed correct (correct entries or identified “non-listings” correctly), resulting in an accuracy rate of 93.0%.
-Rare errors were spotted due to model hallucinations (despite setting the LLM temperature to the lowest setting), but these are typically minor and unlikely to significantly impact the overall analysis.
-Large errors on the other hand were corrected manually, by filtering for outliers (values exceeding three standard deviations from the mean in magnitude) or inconsistencies in the variables.
-Overall, the LLM was found to be a valuable tool for extracting structured information from unstructured text, significantly reducing the time and effort required for data cleaning.
-Users may wish to exclude these records from their analysis if they are concerned about the accuracy of the extracted data.
+Our experiments show that the LLM data extraction process with the deepseek-r1:14b model achieved an overall accuracy rate of 96.9% (see Appendix for complete results).
+Errors mostly stemmed from incorrect status classification, likely due to the vagueness of the advertisement listing.
+As for the rest of the variables, obvious errors were flagged and corrected manually during our data validation process (described in the subsection following the next one).
+Overall, the LLM was found to be a valuable tool for extracting structured information from unstructured text, significantly reducing the time and effort required for data extraction.

 Spatial Data Harmonisation